Japan is well known for it’s …’Overt’ fashion trends. *Cough, Harajuku, Cough*

 We can assume that UNIQLO will target older (Not old, just not teenagers) customers with bigger wallets and a specific style, whereas GU focuses on younger people and stocks a larger variety of clothing yet still has a minimal vibe throughout.

-If you’re wondering where to start looking if you’re in a store on online, take a look at their cult favourite ¥990 ($8.70) Jeans!
+If you’re wondering where to start looking if you’re in a store on online, take a look at their cult favorite ¥990 ($8.70) Jeans!
+Affordable Japanese minimalist fashion is incredibly popular across the world, and GU really fills that gap in the market.

 4. LOWRYS FARM – Freedom of Expression.